Strange the Things

 Strange the Things is the first record to be released by English duo Smoke Fairies.
 It was first published on CD in 2005, on the Concentrated People label.

 Background

 Although Strange the Things was the band's first official release, Smoke Fairies does not refer to it as their first studio album.
 In one Smoke Signals podcast, the band alludes to 'sad situations' and 'questionable sound quality' as reasons for their reluctance to embrace it.

 In Piccadilly Records' End of year review 2007, Strange the Things charted at #9 in the new-psyche-folk/americana-folk top 20.

 On 1 September 2025, the band posted the recording's 20th anniversary on its social media sites.

+In March 2026, Smoke Fairies posted a home recording of "Catching Leaves" on their Patreon site, describing it as a "mythical track from a mythical album", and one which they played frequently during the early days of touring in the US and in London.